facile-it/facile-it.github.io/content/blog/eng/common-problems-faced-by-php-developers-in-consuming-an-ampq-message.md

 In order to consume a message, we have to run a demon that will listen for new messages, then process each message executing some logic: this is a normal flow in case of blocking requests, and we don't want to block the user request nor loose it.

-We want also to keep track of all requests and if one fails, we could retry to process again or just ignore it if some blocking error occurs.
+We want also to keep track of all requests and if one fails, we could retry to process it again or just ignore it if some blocking error occurs.

 ## The memory problem